telerik/blazor-docs/components/maskedtextbox/overview.md

 * `IncludeLiterals` (defaults to `false`) - whether the literal characters from the mask (those characters that don't carry a special meaning such as brackets or dashes) are included in the `Value`.
 Read more in the [Mask and Prompt]({%slug maskedtextbox-mask-prompt%}) article.

-* `Label` - the `label` element rendered next to the `input` to provide the user with information on its purpose.
-It covers the input in a fashion similar to a placeholder, and animates up on focus.
-If you don't want this effect or the height increase it causes, use the `Id` parameter to attach your own `<label>` tag.
-See also the `MaskOnFocus` parameter.

 * `Mask` - the mask (pattern) that the user has to follow.
 Shown by default.
 Read more about its features in the [Mask and Prompt]({%slug maskedtextbox-mask-prompt%}) article.

 * `MaskOnFocus` (defaults to `false`) - whether the mask will be shown to the user only while the input is focused.
-When set to `true`, the user will see the `Label` or `Placeholder` instead of the mask in case the textbox is empty.
+When set to `true`, the user will see the [FloatingLabel]({%slug floatinglabel-overview%}) (if used) or `Placeholder` (if present) instead of the mask in case the textbox is empty.
 When there is some value in the input, the mask and input will be shown.

 * `Name` - the `name` attribute of the HTML element.

 * `PlaceHolder` - a `string` that maps to the `placeholder` attribute of the HTML element.
-If a `Label` is defined, it will be shown instead of the placeholder when the input is not focused.
+If a [FloatingLabel]({%slug floatinglabel-overview%}) is used, it will be shown instead of the placeholder when the input is not focused.
 See also the `MaskOnFocus` parameter.

 * `Prompt` - (`char`) - the prompt character the user will see in the mask where there is no user value already.
 Defaults to an underscore `_`.
 Read more in the [Mask and Prompt]({%slug maskedtextbox-mask-prompt%}) article.